codepath/android_guides/Accessing-the-Camera-and-Stored-Media.md

 ### Building a Custom Camera

 Instead of using the capture intent to capture photos "the easy way", a custom camera can be used within your app directly leveraging the [Camera2 API](https://developer.android.com/reference/android/hardware/camera2/package-summary.html).
 This custom camera is much more complicated to implement but [sample code can be found here](https://github.com/googlesamples/android-Camera2Basic).
+Another tutorial [can be found here](http://inducesmile.com/android/android-camera-api-tutorial/).
 However, there are a number of third-party libraries available to make custom camera easier:

  * [CWAC-Cam2](https://github.com/commonsguy/cwac-cam2)
  * [EasyCamera](https://github.com/Glamdring/EasyCamera)